cWilgar/wp-trumps/README.md

 1. Start your server [eg `php -S localhost:8000`]

-1. Navigate to `https://local.example.com/wp/wp-admin` to access wp-admin -Activate all plugins.
+1. Navigate to `https://local.example.com/wp/wp-admin` to access wp-admin
+   - Activate all plugins.
--Make sure pretty permalinks is enables for API calls to work
+   - Make sure pretty permalinks is enables for API calls to work